 Who Are We?

 What do our librarians do?
 By far the most satisfying part of the job is working one-on-one with students.
 We will spend time with you to complete research, find materials, and answer just about any question you can throw at us.
 In addition to these individual encounters, we also teach classes when invited by instructors.
 Perhaps you’ve had one of these sessions?
-We spent an hour or two with the class and tailor our resources to align with your assignment.
-Beyond these direct instructional opportunities, librarians also work to maintain the collections by reviewing for outdated materials and identifying and adding new materials.
+We spend an hour or two with a class and tailor our resources to align with your assignment.
+Beyond these direct instruction opportunities, librarians also work to maintain the collections by reviewing for outdated materials and identifying and adding new materials.
 This is an ongoing effort.
 New materials are added by our cataloger by maintaining the Library Catalog (tool used to find materials in our collection).
 Without this critical step, the materials we have wouldn’t be so easy to find and use in your assignments.
 Librarians also maintain our website, do outreach to students and faculty, create partnerships across campus, and develop programming that encourages learning and discovery.

 No matter the day or the hour, there is always at least one librarian and one staff member on duty.
 Librarians are who you turn to when needing to complete research or a class assignment.
 Staff are who you turn to for checking out materials or using our Reserve Collection.
-And the Library Tutors are here for your technology needs.